Spensiir/hitchens/_posts/2024-01-22-unnatural.md

 and i feel so lonely. home. underemployed and confused. do i want just another job? where i feel exploited but occupied and enveloped in some sense of community. it would give me money.

-oh money. what a word. what an idea. what we give up for feeling like we have enough money and what lose in pursuit.
+oh money. what a word. what an idea. how badly we yearn feel financially safe and what we lose in pursuit.

 my parents didn't model behavior that valued relationships. i think it really affected me. even though the environment they raised me in lacked emotional nourishment it was never lacking in commitment to physical health. i think what my family was missing was community. for a long time i could not even begin to see the impact lack of community can have on family health and subsequently, a child's health.